In the last couple weeks, I’m hearing from so many women who are anxious and reluctant about participating in the upcoming 21-Day Challenge.

 Have you ever noticed that being strong in one area of your life does not necessarily have a cross-over effect?
 You can be totally competent in one area of your life and be the complete opposite in another.
 This point became even more apparent to me as I was reading about the story of Samson in Judges 13-16.

-His story reminded me of the cover of one of the tabloid magazines I perused was while standing in line at the checkout counter.
-It said ‘Oprah 200 lbs- “How Could I Let this Happen Again.’”
+His story reminded me of the cover of one of the tabloid magazines I saw as I was while standing in line at the checkout counter.
+It said ‘Oprah 200 lbs – “How Could I Let this Happen Again.’”

 Many of us can identify with Oprah.
-You’re on a roll; you’re doing so well-it seems like you’ve finally kicked this weigh thing (or other issue) and then BAM-you start again on that all too familiar slippery slope and the next thing you know it you’ve sabotaged yourself again.
+You’re on a roll; you’re doing so well; it seems like you’ve finally kicked this weigh thing (or other issue) and then, ‘BAM!’, you start again on that all too familiar slippery slope.
+The next thing you know, you’ve sabotaged yourself again.
 You feel like victory will never be yours.

-So the question becomes, “what are us mere mortals to do?”
+So the question becomes, “what are we mere mortals to do?”
 If these powerhouses could not control their flesh, then what chance do we have?

-And that right there is the point; WE DON’T STAND A CHANCE against our appetites and sensual desires.
+And this the point – WE DON’T STAND A CHANCE against our appetites and sensual desires.
 We really are powerless to change ourselves.
-God wants us to draw our strength from Him and not in just one or two areas of our life but in every single area– Especially the areas that seem impossible— like your weight.
+God wants us to draw our strength from Him in every area of our life, especially the area that seem impossible, like your weight.

-We often deceive ourselves by believing that if only you could afford a personal trainer, if only you had the time to make the right foods then you would lose weight, if only we had more time in our schedule or if only we had more motivation.
+We often deceive ourselves by believing that if only you could afford a personal trainer or if only you had the time to make the right foods, then you would lose weight.
+If only we had more time in our schedule or if only we had more motivation.

 It’s never too late to start over.
 Learn from Samson (and Oprah) and submit your weight release to God.
 He is more than able to handle it.
 This principle of submitting to God is exactly what the 21-Day Challenge is all about.

-If you’re really ready to make this change, but need some help, consider working with our mentors and myself in the 21-Day Challenge VIP program.
+If you’re sincerely ready to make this change but need some help, consider working with our mentors and myself in the 21-Day Challenge.
 We can help you make those shifts in your life and understand what’s been holding you back.
-Spots are very limited so don’t delay.
-If you’re tired of starting over and want to understand how to stop this frustrating cycle then register right away.

 Until Next Week,